 “May I get you both started?”

-At this point, the Epicanthix’s eyes lit up.
+At this point, the Epicanthix’s organic eye lit up.
 She gave Tasha a very sharp and eager look.
 “How’s your appetite tonight, my dear?”

 “I am quite famished.
 Order whatever you wish.”